harvester/harvester/enhancements/20220525-system-logging.md

 /splunk_hec/), [Elasticsearch](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/plugins/outputs/elasticsearch/), etc)
 to wrap in a clean UI (similar to VM provisioning), and allow users to manually enter yaml for greater control over the `ClusterOutput`.

 Banzai does not impose a limit on the amount of outputs, so barringto performance issues we should not need to enforce limits on the amount of outputs a user can configure.

+##### Local Storage

+To allow for querying logs via rancher UI, we will install a default `ClusterOutput` to store the logs on a local cluster volume reacheable by the UI server.

 ##### Log Level